 Image: Benedict Hernandez, former President of the IBPAP and now Chairman of the Contact Center Association of the Philippines.

-Commenting on the US Senate’s rejection of an anti-outsourcing bill, Benedict Hernandez, president of the Business Processing Association of the Philippines (BPAP), said recently:
+Commenting on the US Senate’s rejection of an anti-outsourcing bill back in 2012, Benedict Hernandez, then President of the Business Processing Association of the Philippines (BPAP), said:

 “Outsourcing business services to the Philippines helps make American companies more competitive and profitable.
 Profitable companies hire more workers, both here and in the United States.”

 Ever a prominent figure in the promotion of Philippines BPO development, Hernandez has continued to espouse the benefits of outsourcing services in Philippines cities, and more recently, in the country’s rural areas too.
 He spoke at the International Outsourcing Summit in Manila, 7 – 9 October 2012, which focused on how developments in technology and public policy could create new opportunities for the business process outsourcing industry in the Philippines.

 He has been involved in spreading the workload across the Philippines to provide gainful employment for people living provincially, who are sorely in need of such investments and represent huge pools of dedicated talent.